-The human message block is a customer intent.
+The message block under human block represents a customer intent.

 An intent is chatbot jargon that refers to the goal of a customer query, which may be expressed with missing information, slang, typos, etc.

-For example, a customer might type: "credit card blocked pls help".
-The intent behind this message is to unblock a credit card, which will require your chatbot to gather additional identity verification info.
+For example, a customer might type: "Credit card blocked pls help."
+The intent behind this message is to unblock a credit card, which will require your chatbot to gather additional identity verification information.

 To add a message block, click the green human button and select Message.